The Board Of Governors

 The Board of Governors of the University, which meets formally at least five times a year, are responsible for but limited to the determination of the educational character and objectives of the University, the oversight of its activities, the effective and efficient use of resources, the solvency of the University, for safeguarding its assets and for approving annual estimates of income and expenditure.

-The University’s Board of Governors comprises persons appointed under the University’s Memorandum and Articles of Association, which were adopted by the Board of Governors on 16 March 2011.
+The University’s Board of Governors comprises persons appointed under the University’s Articles of Association, which were adopted by the Board of Governors in March 2011 and updated 02 July 2025.

 The Board of Governors is responsible for the appointment and removal of the external auditor and outsourced internal audit providers.